purduehackers/evergreen/engineering/boat/DESIGN_DOC.md

 ### Goals

 - Must be able to easily create notes
+- Must have authentication to view and edit notes
 - Must be able to easily edit notes (zero friction to open, make changes, and view)
 	- Must be able to edit multiple notes in one view (projects)
 	- Must be able to collaboratively